zhengh42/littlebitofdata/content/privat/2017-08-20-CNV_pipeline.md

 The final collection of CNV can be found in /home/zhengh/projects/CNV/105genes/1000g/estd219\_1000\_Genomes\_Consortium\_Phase\_3\_Integrated\_SV.GRCh37.submitted.variant\_call.germline.CNV.txt

 ### XHMM
 The demo is based on targeted sequencing data of 105 genes in 118 samples.
+Processing scripts, intermediate files, and final results can be found in /home/zhengh/projects/CNV/105genes/xhmm/.

 __1) Calculate depth of coverage from BAM files__